-Management professionals who manage a team of analysts and/or team leads while executing the operational and tactical plans of the support center.
+People in this ITSM role are management professionals who manage a team of analysts and/or team leads while executing the operational and tactical plans of the support center.
 Responsibilities may include recruiting and hiring, monitoring and managing performance, monitoring and reporting on metrics, and ensuring that processes are followed and service levels are met.
 Other titles include help desk manager or service desk manager.

 Support Center Director